sockjs/sockjs-node/README.md

 <dt>disabled_transports</dt>
 <dd>A list of streaming transports that should not be handled by the
    server.
-This may be useful, when it's known that the server stands behind a proxy which doesn't like some streaming tranports, for example websockets.
+This may be useful, when it's known that the server stands behind a proxy which doesn't like some streaming transports, for example websockets.
 Valid values are: 'websockets', 'eventsource'.</dd>
 </dl>

 ### Server instance

-Once you have instanciated `Server` class you can hook it to the [http server instance](http://nodejs.org/docs/v0.4.10/api/http.html#http.createServer).
+Once you have instantiated `Server` class you can hook it to the [http server instance](http://nodejs.org/docs/v0.4.10/api/http.html#http.createServer).

 ```javascript